-- Three-year program that allows adequate time to train and prepare for certification by the American College of Veterinary Internal Medicine (ACVIM), including a total of 6 months of professional development time to prepare for board-certification
+- A three-year program that allows adequate time to train and prepare for certification by the American College of Veterinary Internal Medicine (ACVIM), including a total of six months of professional development time to prepare for board certification.

-- Opportunity to obtain extensive experience with large animal ultrasonography under the auspices of 2 ACVIM diplomates with ultrasound expertise and an ultrasound technician
+- Opportunity to obtain extensive experience with large animal ultrasonography under the auspices of two ACVIM diplomates with ultrasound. expertise and an ultrasound technician.

-- Opportunity to participate in an active food animal service (primarily beef cattle and meat goats) with 2 ACVIM diplomates
+- Opportunity to participate in an active food animal service (primarily beef cattle and meat goats) with two ACVIM diplomates.